 The United States maintained Taiwan's recognition for 30 years after the Chinese civil war but switched in 1979.
 Despite this, the U.S. has maintained a positive relationship with Taiwan, including offering the island military assistance, a move that has caused tension between the U.S. and China.
 In 2019, Kiribati and the Solomon Islands both switched their recognition from Taiwan to China within a week.
 Most recently, Nicaragua rescinded its recognition of Taiwan in December 2021.
 As a result, only Vatican City and 13 of the 193 UN countries recognize Taiwan as of 2022.

 Taiwan was self-governing until the 1600s.
 During the 17th century, it spent time as a colony of the Netherlands, then regained its independence before being taken over again—this time by China, which ruled the island for two centuries.
 This lasted until 1895, when Japan gained control of Taiwan after the First Sino-Japanese War, making Taiwan a Japanese colony.
 Following Japan's defeat in World War II, Taiwan was returned to Chinese control in 1945.
 Also in 1945, China—officially titled the Republic of China (RoC) at the time—became a founding member of the United Nations.

 However, China was in the midst of a civil war.
 In 1949, China's ruling nationalist government was driven off of the Chinese mainland by the armies of the Chinese Communist Party (CCP).
 The nationalist government then fled to Taiwan (along with more than a million other Chinese citizens).
+On April 28, 1952, Japan formally renounced its sovereignty over Taiwan in the Treaty of San Francisco.
 The fighting between the two sides ended in a stalemate, with the CCP controlling the mainland, renamed the People's Republic of China (PRC), and the nationalists clinging to Taiwan—which they still called the Republic of China, or RoC.
 Although fighting ceased in 1979, the conflict was never declared officially over and no peace treaty has ever been signed.